mgree/tmpl/experimental/Questions.md

 While we are training the model, every time we convert a document to a BOW vector, we need to make sure we keep track of it's metadata right?
 What is the best way to do this?

+How many topics / passes should I be running for the different corpora?
+Should I just play around with it?

+Are words allowed to appear in more than one topic?